mercadopago/devsite-docs/guides/shopify/landing.en.md

 bullet_section_with_media:
   - title: Advantages
   - type: normal
-  - benefit_title: Data Protection with PCI-DSS (Payment Card Industry Data Security Standard)
+  - benefit_title: Data protection with PCI-DSS (Payment Card Industry Data Security Standard)
   - benefit_message: We comply with the global standard for protecting confidential card information and rely on Secure Fields to facilitate certification for your store.
-  - benefit_title: Ensure Security in Your High-Risk Transactions with 3DS (3-Domain Secure) at Checkout Pro
+  - benefit_title: Ensure security in your high-risk Transactions with 3DS (3-Domain Secure)
   - benefit_message: With 3DS, we conduct a discreet identity verification, from a modal within the store, offering benefits such as higher approval rates and lower fraud risks.
   - benefit_title: Increased Payment Approval with Checkout Pro
   - benefit_message: We ensure a higher approval rate and lower fraud risk when payment is made through the Mercado Pago account.